marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-draw-attention-to-interesting-values.md

 3 is the magic number?
 No. No, it's not.

 Magic numbers/strings/other values in all walks of programming are a readability and maintenance liability.
-It’s quite common to see all kinds of literals being littered through test code.
-It’s quite easy to simply switch off and treat test code as a second class citizen.
+It's quite common to see all kinds of literals being littered through test code.
+It's quite easy to simply switch off and treat test code as a second class citizen.

 To illustrate this point, please tell me what this does